aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/listobjectcollection/_index.md

 ﻿---
 title: ListObjectCollection
 second_title: Aspose.Cells for Node.js via C++ API Reference
-description: Represents a collection of ListObjectnodejscpplistobject objects in the worksheet.
+description: Represents a collection of ListObject..listobject objects in the worksheet.
 type: docs
 url: /nodejs-cpp/listobjectcollection/
 ---

 ## ListObjectCollection class

-Represents a collection of [ListObject](/nodejs-cpp/listobject/) objects in the worksheet.
+Represents a collection of [ListObject](../listobject/) objects in the worksheet.

 ```javascript
 class ListObjectCollection;